If you are coming to the UK to study on a programme that is less than 6 months long, you may be able to apply for a Standard Visitor visa

 Take an oral viva examination

-You can apply for Standard Visitor visa to take an oral (viva) examination.
+You can apply for a Standard Visitor visa to take an oral (viva) examination.
 The viva must be a part of your PhD qualification at the University.

 Undertake a period of research for less than six months

-You can come to the UK for a short period of research at the university if you are already enrolled on an overseas course equivalent to a at least degree level study in the UK.
+You can come to the UK for a short period of research at the university if you are already enrolled on an overseas course equivalent to at least degree level study in the UK.

 To be eligible:

-*you must be carrying out the research at the University of Greenwich
+- You must be carrying out the research at the University of Greenwich

-*You will be required to provide a letter from your overseas education provider that confirms the course you are currently studying overseas and confirms that the research you will undertake in the UK relates to this course
+- You will be required to provide a letter from your overseas education provider that confirms the course you are currently studying overseas and confirms that the research you will undertake in the UK relates to this course

-*You must obtain an ATAS certificate if relevant for your course
+- You must obtain an ATAS certificate if relevant for your course

-*You must not be employed at the University of Greenwich
+- You must not be employed at the University of Greenwich

 Access to healthcare